guidesmiths/adblock-plus-crx/README.md

 # How do make your own crx (instructions for OSX)
 1. For this project
-2. Update the adblock-plus-crx version in package.json
+1. Update the adblock-plus-crx version in package.json
+1. Add modifications to ```./scripts/update.sh```
-3. Run ```./scripts/update.sh``` from the forks route directory
+1. Run ```./scripts/update.sh``` from forks root directory (the one containing package.json)
+1. Commit your changes but don't submit a pull request (I won't trust a generated crx)